Indian Veggie Samosa Recipe

-This Indian Veggie Samosa recipe yields 12 perfectly crispy and golden samosas.
-This recipe includes directions on how to make the samosa dough, the delicious potato pea filling, and how to assemble, cook, and eat them!
+Get ready to make delicious, crispy vegetable samosas with this easy-to-follow vegetable samosa recipe.
+This easy Veggie Samosa recipe yields 12 perfectly crispy and golden samosas.
+We’ll show you how to make the samosa dough, the delicious potato pea filling, and how to assemble, cook, and eat them!
 Vegan, dairy-free, and vegetarian.
 Ready to start?

 >> Click here to see how we use this samosa recipe to make Samosa Chaat!